kliment-olechnovic/voronota/expansion_lt/README.md

         --compute-only-inter-residue-contacts                       flag to only compute inter-residue contacts, turns off per-cell summaries
         --compute-only-inter-chain-contacts                         flag to only compute inter-chain contacts, turns off per-cell summaries
         --run-in-aw-diagram-regime                                  flag to run construct a simplified additively weighted Voronoi diagram, turns off per-cell summaries
+        --periodic-box-corners                           numbers    coordinates of a periodic bounding box corners, by default no periodicity is applied
         --measure-running-time                                      flag to measure and output running times --print-contacts                                            flag to print table of contacts to stdout --print-contacts-residue-level                              flag to print residue-level grouped contacts to stdout